frederic-perez/AmE-dictionary/data/dictionary.md

 __ascent__ _n_ :mute:[as~~c~~ent]
 __ascertain__ _v_ :three::hammer:
 __ascertainment__ _n_ Something that has been discovered. _Syn_ discovery, find, finding, strike
-__ascetic<sup>1</sup>__ _n_ :two: A person who renounces material comforts and leads a life of austere self-discipline, especially as an act of religious devotion. _Syn_ abstainer _His rough clothes and starved frame gave him the look of an ascetic, and he refused the food they tried to give him._
+__ascetic<sup>1</sup>__ _n_ :three: /uh-SET-ik/ A person who renounces material comforts and leads a life of austere self-discipline, especially as an act of religious devotion. _Syn_ abstainer _His rough clothes and starved frame gave him the look of an ascetic, and he refused the food they tried to give him._
 __ascetic<sup>2</sup>__ _adj_
 __asceticism__ _n_
 __ascot__ _n_ :two::hammer: